Tooth-Colored Fillings in Ottawa

 The dentist carefully removes all decayed and damaged tooth structure using precise tools.
 We clean and disinfect the cavity completely, leaving only healthy tooth material.
 If the cavity is deep, we may place a protective liner to shield the nerve.

-Step 3: Bonding & Layering
+Step 3: Bonding and Layering

 We prepare the tooth surface for bonding by applying a mild acidic solution that creates microscopic roughness.
 After rinsing, we apply bonding agent and then place the composite resin in carefully shaped layers.
 Each layer is hardened instantly with a special blue curing light.

-Step 4: Shaping & Polishing
+Step 4: Shaping and Polishing

 Aftercare and Longevity